Romania and Slovakia dismiss draw speculation amid Gijon memories

 Romania and Slovakia have dismissed suggestions they could settle for a draw in their last Euro 2024 group match on Wednesday, a result that would see both reach the last 16, regardless of the outcome of the other match between Belgium and Ukraine.

-Romania (3-2 goals), Belgium (2-1), Slovakia (2-2) and Ukraine (2-4) are all tied on three points in Group E, which is unnprecedented in tournament history and leads to this delicate situation.
+Romania (3-2 goals), Belgium (2-1), Slovakia (2-2) and Ukraine (2-4) are all tied on three points in Group E, which is unprecedented in tournament history and leads to this delicate situation.

 Euro format plays a role

-The Euro format, in which four third place finishers join the top two from the six groups in the last 16, play a role in this scenario.
+The Euro format, in which four third-place finishers join the top two from the six groups in the last 16, plays a role in this scenario.

 A draw between Romania and Slovakia would give both four points which is more than the third-place finishers from groups A (Hungary - 3) and B (Croatia - 2).